ABODHKUMAR/disaster_management/README.md

 Developer Tools
 Used Cursor.dev for AI-enhanced pair programming and code generation

+During the development of the Disaster Response Coordination Platform project, I actively used Cursor, an AI-powered code editor, to streamline and enhance my coding workflow.
+Cursor helped me in the following ways:

+AI Assistance: I used Cursor's integrated AI features to generate boilerplate code, debug complex logic, and improve code structure, saving significant development time.

+Code Suggestions: Leveraged Cursor for real-time suggestions and auto-completions, particularly during backend development with Node.js and frontend components in React.

+File Navigation: Utilized its intuitive UI and smart file navigation to manage large codebases efficiently.

 Development is modular with clear separation of concerns between frontend and backend